subunits/qfft_project-Quaternion-ish-FFT-demo-C/README.md

   ```
   convert out_R.pgm out_R.png
   ```
 - This project is a starting point.
-If you'd like, I can:
+If you'd like, you can:
   - See QFFT.zip for Apple Silicon Mac OS Application